NetSparkleUpdater/NetSparkle/README.md

 * Change of base namespace from `NetSparkle` to `NetSparkleUpdater`
 * `Sparkle` renamed to `SparkleUpdater` for clarity
 * More logs are now written via `LogWriter` to help you debug and figure out any issues that are going on
-* The default `NetSparkleUpdater` package (`NetSparkle.New`/`NetSparkleUpdater.SparkleUpdater`) **has no built-in UI**.
+* The default `NetSparkleUpdater` package (`NetSparkleUpdater.SparkleUpdater`) **has no built-in UI**.
 Please use one of the NetSparkleUpdater packages with a UI if you want a built-in UI that is provided for you.
   * Note that if you do _not_ use a `UIFactory`, you **must** use the `CloseApplication` or `CloseApplicationAsync` events to close your application; otherwise, your downloaded update file will never be executed/read!
 The only exception to this is if you want to handle all aspects of installing the update package yourself.
 * XML docs are now properly shipped with the code for all public and protected methods rather than being here in this README file
   * Enabled build time warnings for functions that need documentation that don't have it